h2oai/h2o-3/h2o-docs/src/product/data-science/xgboost.rst

 XGBoost
 -------

-**Notes:**

-- This section is a work in progress.
+**Note**: This section is a work in progress.
-- XGBoost is not supported on Windows.

 Introduction
 ~~~~~~~~~~~~

+XGBoost is a supervised learning algorithm that implements a process called boosting to yield accurate
-XGBoost is an optimized distributed gradient boosting library designed to be highly efficient, flexible, and portable.
-This algorithm provides parallel tree boosting (also known as GBDT, GBM) that solves many data science problems in a fast and accurate way.
-For many problems, XGBoost is the one of the best gradient boosting machine (GBM) frameworks today.
+models.
+Boosting refers to the ensemble learning technique of building many models sequentially, with each new model attempting to correct for the deficiencies in the previous model.
+In tree boosting, each new model that is added to the ensemble is a decision tree.
+XGBoost provides parallel tree boosting (also known as GBDT, GBM) that solves many data science problems in a fast and accurate way.
+For many problems, XGBoost is one of the best gradient boosting machine (GBM) frameworks today.

+The H2O XGBoost implementation is based on two separated modules.
+The first module, `h2o-genmodel-ext-xgboost <https://github.com/h2oai/h2o-3/tree/master/h2o-genmodel-extensions/xgboost>`__, extends module `h2o-genmodel <https://github.com/h2oai/h2o-3/tree/master/h2o-genmodel>`__  and registers an XGBoost-specific MOJO.
+The module also contains all necessary XGBoost binary libraries.
+The module can contain multiple libraries for each platform to support different configurations (e.g., with/without GPU/OMP).
+H2O always tries to load the most powerful one (currently a library with GPU and OMP support).
+If it fails, then the loader tries the next one in a loader chain.
+For each platform, H2O provide an XGBoost library with minimal configuration (supports only single CPU) that serves as fallback in case all other libraries could not be loaded.

+The second module, `h2o-ext-xgboost <https://github.com/h2oai/h2o-3/tree/master/h2o-extensions/xgboost>`__, contains the actual XGBoost model and model builder code, which communicates with native XGBoost libraries via the JNI API.
+The module also provides all necessary REST API definitions to expose the XGBoost model builder to clients.

 Refer to the `XGBoost in H2O Machine Learning Platform <https://blog.h2o.ai/2017/06/xgboost-in-h2o-machine-learning-platform/>`__ blog post for an example of how to use XGBoost with the HIGGS dataset.